ZiaadNegm/LearningAzure/README.md

 * Record the oid of a user in the metadata container in CosmosDB -> Insert when we can't find the oid.
 What possible issues can this create?
     * Truly isn't a user -> will have a no records in the future -> implementing a TTL for these kind of things cna fix this issue.
 * Look into toast notifications.
+* Why are the bindings called extra like extraInputs or extraOutputs?
+Is there a default, figure this out.